guildai/guild.ai/pages/docs/intro.md

 !!! tip

-    Click the word **`COMMAND`** in the upper right corner of any command example---this copies the text to your clipboard, which you can paste into your console.
+    In any command example, you can click the word **`COMMAND`** in the upper right corner to copy the example text to your clipboard, which you can paste into your console.

-Create a file ``sample-project/guild.yml`` and modify it to be:
+Create the file ``sample-project/guild.yml`` and modify it to be:

 ``` yaml
 - model: fashion